skat00sh/CarND-Traffic-Sign-Classifier-Project/README.md

 X_train, y_train = shuffle(X_train, y_train)

 Normalizing of images using Adaptive Histogram equalization
+![alt text][image10]
+##### Why Histogram Equalisation

+As is apparent from the example above that Histogram equalisation improves the contrast and thus, making it easier for neural network to identify key features fo image during image training

 #### 2. CNN Architecture used
 Modified LeNet for 43 labels